GabrielBaiano/personal-library/README.md

     <br>
     <b>About this repository:</b> I do make book files available here, but <b>only</b> if they are free of copyright (Public Domain).
 This repository is dedicated solely to my reading journey.
     <br>
-    <b>Language Note:</b> I'm Brazilian and read mostly in Portuguese, but **reviews are in English** (reflecting the PT-BR edition).
-For Public Domain books, I upload English versions when possible.
-Missing a language?
+    <b>Language Note:</b> I read in various languages (Portuguese, French, English), so my reviews—**which are always in English**—reflect the specific nuances of the edition I read.
+For Public Domain books, I share the text I read, but I will also aim to include an English version for broader accessibility.
+Missing a translation?
 Check <a href="CONTRIBUTING.md">how to contribute</a>.
 </p>
 </div>